Aayusha2055/aayushapaudel.com.np/_posts/2019-08-14-Best-Food-Joints-In-Kathmandu.markdown

 ### NPP Fast Food, Newroad
 Any fast food lover in Nepal loves what NPP has to offer and specially its their in house sauce that has won hearts ever since.
-People here basically loves NPP and the variety of stick foods along with their momo.
+People here basically love NPP and the variety of stick foods along with their momo.
 NPP Food Service also has successfully been able to open various outlets in the valley.
 You should definitely try out their sausage, potato sticks, tofu and momo if you ever happen to be there.
-Another recommendation would be to have their c-momo with is a win win too.
+Another recommendation would be to have their c-momo which is a win win too.

  > ##### Location
  > When you reach to Bishal Bazar at New Road, take your left until you reach a junction.
 About five minutes walk and you'll find this amazing food joint